 Section 6.1.4 of the MSHCP, Guidelines Pertaining to Urban/Wildlands Interface, is intended to address indirect effects associated with development in proximity to MSHCP Conservation Areas.
 The Urban/Wildlife Interface Guidelines are intended to ensure that indirect project-related impacts to the MSHCP Conservation Area, including drainage, toxics, lighting, noise, invasive plant species, barriers, and grading/land development, are avoided or minimized.
-The project site is not located within any Criteria Cells or designated conservation areas; however, the project site is located immediately adjacent to Criteria Cells 2432, 2529, and 2533, which contribute to assembly of Proposed Non-Contiguous Habitat Block 4.
-Therefore, due to the project sites adjacency to the Criteria Cells, the proposed project will need to comply with the Urban/Wildlands Interface Guidelines.
+The project site is not located within any Criteria Cells or designated conservation areas; however, the project site is located immediately adjacent to Criteria Cells 2529 to the south, which contributes to assembly of Proposed Non-Contiguous Habitat Block 4.
+Therefore, due to the project sites adjacency to the MSHCP Criteria Cells, the proposed project will need to comply with the Urban/Wildlands Interface Guidelines.